This post may contain affiliate links. Read the full disclosure here.

 Well, probably not.
 There is talk online of some plants that can be propagated from their aerial roots but the chances of success are slim to none, so if that’s the reason you’re cutting off your plant’s aerial roots, you’re wasting your time.

-I think that the reason it’s advisable to include an aerial root on a cutting is that you’re guaranteed to have a node.
+I think that the reason it’s advisable to include an aerial root on a cutting is that you’re guaranteed to have a node, but if you have a node on your cutting that doesn’t have an aerial root (for whatever reason) you very well may still have a viable cutting.

 If you snip off a length of aerial root and submerge it in water, it’ll probably just rot.
-But it is a good indicator that you’ve got a node.
+But that bit that your aerial root was attached to?
+That’ll probably root.

 I’m currently propagating a Rhapidaphora tetrasperma and a P. golden dragon, and both have grown roots from what I assumed were aerial roots on the stem (although they were just stubs or bumps).
 So maybe roots are a bit like stem cells, and can turn into whatever kind of root is required?